 Circulated by the heart. | Moves slowly without a central pump, relying on muscle movement and valves. |

-Question 7.
-(2) Write the differences between Systole and Diastole
+Question 7. (b) Write the differences between Open and Closed system of Circulation

 Answer: